MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-B-Procedures-Establishing-Eligibility/section-600.21.md

 (5) A decrease in the level of program offering (*e.g.* the institution drops its graduate programs).

+(6)(i) *Changes in ownership.* (A) Any change in the ownership of the institution, whereby a natural person or entity acquires at least a 5 percent ownership interest (direct or indirect) of the institution but that does not result in a change of control as described in § 600.31.

+(B) Changes representing at least 5 percent but under 25 percent (either on a single or combined basis) must be reported quarterly (instead of within 10 days) based on the institution's fiscal year.
+However, when an institution plans to undergo a change in ownership, all unreported ownership changes of 5 percent or more in the existing ownership must be reported prior to submission of the 90-day notice required by § 600.20.
+Thereafter, any changes of 5 percent or more in the existing ownership must be reported within the 10-day deadline, up through the date of the change in ownership.

-(6) A person's ability to affect substantially the actions of the institution if that person did not previously have this ability.
-The Secretary considers a person to have this ability if the person—
+(ii) *Changes in control.* A natural person or legal entity's ability to affect substantially the actions of the institution if that natural person or legal entity did not previously have this ability.
+The Secretary considers a natural person or legal entity to have this ability if—

-(i) Holds alone or together with another member or members of his or her family, at least a 25 percent “ownership interest” in the institution as defined in § 600.31(b);
+(A) The natural person acquires, alone or together with another member or members of their family, at least a 25 percent ownership interest (as defined in § 600.31(b)) in the institution;

+(B) The entity acquires, alone or together with an affiliated natural person or entity, at least a 25 percent ownership interest (as defined in § 600.31(b)) in the institution;

-(ii) Represents or holds, either alone or together with other persons, under a voting trust, power of attorney, proxy, or similar agreement at least a 25 percent “ownership interest” in the institution, as defined in § 600.31(b); or
+(C) The natural person or entity acquires, alone or together with another natural person or entity, under a voting trust, power of attorney, proxy, or similar agreement, at least a 25 percent ownership interest (as defined in § 600.31(b)) in the institution;

-(iii) Is a general partner, the chief executive officer, or chief financial officer of the institution.
+(D) The natural person becomes a general partner, managing member, chief executive officer, trustee or co-trustee of a trust, chief financial officer, director, or other officer of the institution or of an entity that has at least a 25 percent ownership interest (as defined in § 600.31(b)) in the institution; or

+(E) The entity becomes a general partner or managing member of an entity that has at least a 25 percent ownership interest (as defined in § 600.31(b)) in the institution.

 (7) The individual the institution designates under 34 CFR 668.16(b)(1) as its title IV, HEA Program administrator.